-During your consultation, Dr. Cassileth will examine the inside and outside of your nose, and discuss your desires and concerns.
+During your consultation, the doctor will examine the inside and outside of your nose, and discuss your desires and concerns.
 She will also evaluate your overall facial appearance, proportion and structure, while taking your medical history and personal goals into account.
 It is helpful to bring photos of noses that you like to help clarify what you want from your rhinoplasty.
-Dr. Cassileth can also use our state-of-the-art Vectra 3-D Imaging System to give you a preview of how your nose will look with specific changes.
+We can also frequently use our state-of-the-art Vectra 3-D Imaging System to give you a preview of how your nose will look with specific changes.

-Septoplasty may be covered in part by your insurance company.
-Before your surgery, our billing team will verify your benefits to see if your insurance plan provides coverage.
+Rhinoplasty surgery for correction of partial airway obstruction and for deviated septum may be covered in part by your insurance company.
+Dr. Catherine Chang is an in network provider for the UnitedHealthcare plans below.
+Prior to your rhinoplasty, our billing team will check your benefits to see if your insurance plan provides coverage.

-Once you arrive home, it’s important to get lots of rest.
+Once you arrive home after your rhinoplasty surgery, it’s important to get lots of rest.
 Have a bag of ice nearby to place over your nose, especially during the first forty-eight hours, which will help avoid bruising.
-You should have someone with you for at least the first night after your surgery.
+You should have someone with you for at least the first night after your nose surgery.

 You will have your first post-operative visit about one week after surgery.
 During the visit, your splint will be removed, and you’ll get to see your new nose!
 Your nose’s appearance will continue to improve over the next few weeks as the swelling diminishes.

-Most people feel well enough to return to work a week to ten days after surgery.
+Most people feel well enough to return to work a week to ten days after receiving rhinoplasty.